 Aker BP has contingent resources in a wide range of assets and at different stages of maturation.
 The total net contingent resources estimates reported here include volumes as defined in Figure 1.1.
-Discoveries that need more data acquisition to define the way forward, such as Rondeslottet and Liatårnet, are not included.
+Discoveries that need more data acquisition to define the way forward, such as Rondeslottet and Liatarnet, are not included.

-The contingent resources range from 373 mmboe to 1,022 mmboe, with a 2C volume of 744 mmboe.
-Approximately 2/3 of this is associated with further development of the fields containing reserves described in 3 Description of Reserves.

-The most important contributors to the contingent resources are the discoveries in the Yggdrasil area (North of Alvheim and Askja/Krafla), the King Lear volumes and volumes in the Valhall area.
+The contingent resources range from 451 to 1,138 mmboe, with a 2C volume of 804 mmboe.
+Approximately 2/3 of this is associated with discoveries and further development of the fields containing reserves described in 3 Description of Reserves.
+The most important contributors to the contingent resources in these areas are the discoveries in the Yggdrasil area and volumes in the Valhall area.